Enforcement and Bankruptcy Law

 Furthermore, in this way of attachment, the debtor can make an objection to the debt and signature not before the relevant enforcement office, but before the enforcement court to which the enforcement office is registered.
 If this is not done within 5 days within the service of the payment order, the right of objection will be receded.

-Antalya Lawyer Barış Erkan Çelebi provides legal consultancy and advocacy services such as answering to creditors’ pursuance and encashment, objections, complaint, commitments as well as negative declaratory action or following up request of restitution, abolishment or removal of objection.
+Antalya Lawyer and Antalya Attorney Barış Erkan Çelebi and his Antalya Law Firm provide legal consultancy and advocacy services such as answering to creditors’ pursuance and encashment, objections, complaint, commitments as well as negative declaratory action or following up request of restitution, abolishment or removal of objection.

 In cases where the credit is guaranteed by collateral, enforcement proceedings can be carried out in order to collect the debt by cashing this guarantee.
 Mortgage, which is the most common type of collateral in Enforcement Law and Civil Law, is a type of immovable pledge that guarantees a receivable that is either present or possible in future.
 In the event that there is no cash debt acknowledgment in mortgage contract table, the creditor may apply for proceedings without judgement pursuance procedure with converting the mortgage into money.